 Save $15 on each EasyTouch RV Thermostat when you buy direct from Micro-Air.

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you...Show More
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you cool!
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

 Watch our EasyStart installation video

-Get $25 off each Micro-Air EasyStart 364 you buy factory direct using the code listed here.
+Get $25 off each Micro-Air EasyStart Breeze you buy factory direct using the code listed here.

-NOTE: If you want to order both an EasyStart and EasyTouch for your RV, you have to place separate orders to receive the discounts (it’s a limitation of Micro-Air’s e-commerce system).
-Orders placed one after another, shipping to the same address will be boxed together and will not cost extra to ship.
+NOTE: If you want to order both an EasyStart and an EasyTouch for your RV, you have to place separate orders to receive the discounts (it’s a limitation of Micro-Air’s e-commerce system).
+Orders placed one after another, shipping to the same address, will be boxed together and will NOT incur an additional shipping cost.

 Have You Upgraded or Replaced The Thermostat in Your RV?